 Capt.
 Harris: Snakebite leader, Bravo Six, for the record, it's my call.
 Dump everything you got left ON MY POS.
 I say again, I want all you're holding INSIDE the perimeter.
 It's a lovely fucking war.
 Bravo Six Actual and Out.

-- The film Bat 21 has Gene Hackman's character calling down an air strike on a massing of enemy troops, despite the reconnaissance pilot's warning that it's too close. though it's probably more inexperience than bravado.
+- The film Bat 21 has Gene Hackman's character calling down an air strike on a massing of enemy troops, despite the reconnaissance pilot's warning that it's too close.
+Though, it's probably more inexperience than bravado.

 - We Were Soldiers has this trope when the commander had to call in "Broken Arrow," massive emergency air support, to stop an enemy attack about to overrun their position.
-Unfortunately, one of the soldier calling in airstrikes has one that comes too close and some fellow soldiers are hit by the friendly fire.
+Unfortunately, one of the soldiers calling in airstrikes has one that comes too close and some fellow soldiers are hit by the friendly fire.
 While the soldier is obviously distraught, the commander tells him to not worry about that and keep going since the entire unit's survival is at stake.

 - In Beneath Hill 60, Pte.
 Tiffin has been trapped in a collapsed mine shortly before the explosion is set to be detonated.
 Unable to dig him out in time, the team beg Woodward to delay firing until Tiffin has been freed.
 Woodward, knowing what the consequences would be after months of careful planning, sets off the explosives, killing Tiffin.

-- Discworld: In Hogfather, When Teatime is armed with Death's sword that can cut anything and in the presence of a dreamed-of chance to kill The Grim Reaper himself (not to mention the children Susan is responsible for), Susan, in desperation as much as anything, throws the poker (imbued with the children's belief that it can kill monsters), right through Death - showing that Death isn't a monster and the completely-human Teatime is.
+- Discworld: In Hogfather, when Teatime is armed with Death's sword that can cut anything and in the presence of a dreamed-of chance to kill The Grim Reaper himself (not to mention the children Susan is responsible for), Susan, in desperation as much as anything, throws the poker (imbued with the children's belief that it can kill monsters), right through Death - showing that Death isn't a monster and the completely-human Teatime is.
 Death's been a fairly sympathetic character for a while by that point, but even so, Susan admits that she was only "reasonably confident" that it would work.

 - At the end of the first Hunger Games book, Cato has Peeta in his grip, and Katniss cannot kill him without also killing Peeta.
 She shoots Cato in the hand instead, and he lets go.